Kerry to join Iran nuclear talks in bid to reach deal

 In an interview with CNN later, Zarif suggested that a partial suspension of Iran's contested uranium enrichment campaign might be possible - a concession it ruled out before moderate Rouhani's landslide election.

-"There won't be a suspension of our enrichment programme in its entirety," Zarif said, rejecting Israel's central demand.
+"There won't be a suspension of our enrichment program in its entirety," Zarif said, rejecting Israel's central demand.

 But he said he hoped the sides would agree on a joint statement on Friday stipulating a goal to be reached "within a limited period of time, hopefully in less than a year", and a series of reciprocal actions they would take "to build confidence and address their most immediate concerns."